sinnie/learn_web_dev/node.md

     * High resolution clock
     * Threading and synchronization primitives
 * __c-ares__ - a C library for async DNS request, including name resolves.
 It is intended for applicaitons that need to preform DNS queries without blocking, or need to perform multiple DNS queries in parallel.
-* http_parser - This is a parser for HTTP messages written in C. It parses both requests and responses, and is designed to be used in performance HTTP applications.
+* __http_parser__ - This is a parser for HTTP messages written in C. It parses both requests and responses, and is designed to be used in performance HTTP applications.
 It does not make any syscalls nor allocations, it does not buffer data, it can be interrupted at anytime.
-* OpenSSL: Is an open source implementation of Secure Sockets Layer (SSL v2/v3) and Transport Layer Security (TLS v1) protocols as well as a full-strength general purpose cryptography library.
+* __OpenSSL__: Is an open source implementation of Secure Sockets Layer (SSL v2/v3) and Transport Layer Security (TLS v1) protocols as well as a full-strength general purpose cryptography library.
 It is based on SSLeay library and built using C. It provides all the necessary cryptography methods like hash, hmac, cipher, decipher, sign and verify methods.
-* Zlib: Is a general purpose data compression library written in C.
+* __Zlib__: Is a general purpose data compression library written in C.

-JavaScript outside of the browser is concerned with operating system tasks, and, therefore, has access to the following functions:
+The Node.js API consists of about 27 core modules, which are concerned with operating system tasks, and, therefore, has access to the following functions:

 ```javascript
 * fs.readFile()